-Add: The programme has directly acknowledged the CIMSPA Professional Coach Standard through both module design and learning outcomes

-Material Alteration: Yes and is accompanied by the relevant course information sheets.

-Rationale:

-Programme changes due to periodic curriculum review.

-Change requested by: Thomas Legge

-I can confirm that student representatives have been consulted about this change

-I can confirm that colleagues impacted by this change have been consulted

-I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

-Signature: Date: 15/01/19

-Name of Head of Department: Sarah Lee

-I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-Signature: Date: 21.01.19

-Approval Committee and Date: CVC 2019 03 12

-Change approved with effect from: 1 September 2019 (2019 intake)

-Resulting new version number: 5.0
+Add: The programme has directly acknowledged the CIMSPA Professional Coach Standard through both module design and learning outcomes iowicaged the CIMSLA Professional Coden Standard through both Material Alteration: Yes and is accor mpanied by the relevant course information sheets.
+Rationale: Programme changes due to periodic curr iculum review. .
+I can confirm that colleagues imp eventatives have been consulted about this change bacted by this change have been consulted se consultations, which will be summarized within the Programme Signature: Date : 15/01/19 Name of Head of Department: Sarah I confirm that this change does present or planned for by the depa Lee not require additional resources beyond the scope of those already Signature: Harah Lee Date : 21.01.19 Approval Committee and Date: CVC 2019 03 12 Change approved with effect from: 1 September 2019 (2019 intake)

-Changes: Version 4
+Changes: